2024

 December

-A bit of time off for Christmas
+A bit of time off for

-holidays has allowed for an update on
+Christmas holidays has allowed for an update on several pages of this

-several pages of this website and new material too.
-Notably a new page
+website and new material too.
+Notably a new page on the

-which sets out an
+of information terms, which sets out an organised structure for

-the information philosopher Chris Timpson.
+information philosopher Chris Timpson.

 One important update to the site content is that the word